University guidance on exams

 Common methods

-Flashcards: Turn your notes into portable revision tools.
-Write the summaries of key concepts on small cards and use these as a prompts for your memory.
-Looking at flashcards is a productive way to spend ‘dead’ time when you can’t do much else, for example travelling on a bus.
+• Flashcards: Summarise key concepts on small cards or using a flashcard app and use these as memory prompts.
+This can be a productive way to spend ‘dead’ time when you can’t do much else, for example, when travelling on a bus.

-Memory aids: Using diagrams, mnemonics and memory hooks can help when trying to remember specific facts.
-Write things you're trying to remember on post-it notes and place these where they will be frequently visible, such as around your room or house.
+• Memory aids: Using diagrams, mnemonics and memory hooks can help to remember specific facts.
+You could put them on post-it notes and stick them somewhere visible, such as around your room or house.

-Past papers: Testing yourself with past papers (available from the Library) under timed conditions will help you understand what is expected of you in the exam and allow you to practise your exam technique.
-It's very useful to know the format of the exam and the weightings of the questions - you can also ask your unit teacher about this.
+• Past papers: Timed practice with past papers (available from the Library for some subjects) can help you understand what is expected of you in the exam and develop your exam technique.
+It's very useful to know the format of the exam and the weightings of the questions, but always check with your unit teacher for up-to-date information about your upcoming exam.

-Recording: If you learn well by hearing things, you could record yourself talking through your notes using a microphone, and then listen to it back a number of times to help you remember it.
+• Recording: Try recording yourself talking through your notes, and then listen back to it a few times to help you remember it.

 In addition you can:

-Talk to your teaching staff: Your unit teacher(s) may be able to offer revision classes, individual guidance, or recommend some helpful reading material.
+• Talk to the teaching staff on your course: Your unit teacher(s) may run revision classes, offer individual guidance, or recommend helpful reading material.

-Instead, it can be more productive to concentrate on strengthening your existing knowledge.
-Use any notes and flashcards that you have made in your previous revision to trigger your memory and remind yourself of key information.
+Concentrate on strengthening your existing knowledge instead of trying to learn new things.
+Use your revision notes and flashcards to trigger your memory and remind yourself of key information.

-Don’t stay awake all night revising before a morning exam; being exhausted won’t help your performance.
+Don’t stay awake all night revising; being exhausted won’t help your performance.

-Maximise your ability to concentrate by drinking enough water to avoid dehydration and eating enough to give your brain cells the energy they need to function at maximum capacity.
-Avoid having too much caffeine from tea, coffee, fizzy drinks and energy tablets.
+Maximise your ability to concentrate by drinking plenty of water and having a healthy meal.
+Avoid too much caffeine from tea, coffee, fizzy drinks and energy tablets.

 Combating nerves

-don't compare yourself to others: when the exam takes place, all you can do is aim to do your best.
-Recognise that following someone else’s personal goals may be unrealistic and lead to disappointment.
+• don't compare yourself to others: aspiring to someone else’s goals may be unrealistic and lead to disappointment.
+Simply aim to do your best.

 After the exam